nautobot/pynautobot/CONTRIBUTING.md

 ## Python Versions

-This leverages Python3.6 or later.
+This leverages Python 3.8 or later.

 ## Installing dependencies for local development